Last Updated on December 4, 2020 by Oddmund Groette

 - Very high barriers to entry.

-- Solid demand of their products no matter the economy.
+- Solid demand for their products no matter the economy.

 - They are global players.